-The huckleberry resembles the blueberry, but does not belong to the blueberry family.
-Although all huckleberries are edible, some species are not very tasty but nonetheless huckleberry’s do have health benefits.
+The huckleberry resembles the blueberry but does not belong to the blueberry family and although all huckleberries are edible, some species are not very tasty but nonetheless huckleberry’s do have health benefits.

 The garden huckleberry, which was developed by Luther Burbank, is closely related to the tomato.
 It is best in pie, with lemon juice added.